-At UIC the term “financial aid” is used normally when referring to student loans and work study which are administered by the UIC Office of Student Financial Aid.
-Contact that office at 312-996-3126 or visit the website: http://www.uic.edu/admissions-aid/paying-for-college
+- Financial Aid: At UIC the term “financial aid” is used normally when referring to student loans and work study which are administered by the UIC Office of Student Financial Aid.
+Contact that office at 312-996-3126 or visit their website.

 - Other Financial Assistance: Other financial support often is referred to as financial assistance.
 The Office of Admissions and Financial Aid at the College can be contacted about financial assistance by telephoning 312-996-3218.

 All eligible United States citizens and permanent residents interested in being considered for JACSW financial support should submit online a Free Application for Federal Student Aid (FAFSA).
-This should be done between January 1 and March 1 at www.fafsa.ed/gov. March 1 is the submission deadline suggested by UIC.
-Not doing so may put students at a competitive disadvantage.
+This should be done between January 1 and March 1.
+UIC suggests doing this by March 1.
+Not doing so may put you at a competitive disadvantage.

 International students cannot submit the online FAFSA.
 They are required, however, to submit to the University the “Declaration and Certificate of Finances” form to attest they have sufficient financial resources to cover all tuition and fees and living expenses for the first year of graduate study.
 There is no such requirement for the second year of graduate study.
 Finally, all applicants and students should understand that most financial support administered by the JACSW is need or field based and requires students to be registered for 12 or more semester hours during the fall and spring semesters.
 There are no summer waivers.